 Carlson, desperate to protect and save Melanie but unable to move beyond their destroyed encampment, begins to lose hope.
 He sends his niece out on short hikes through the jungle to find help.
 That's when the player arrives...

 This image shows the formulas for calculating the focal point for an object.
-This diagram/ equation will be used for the spyglass/ camera levels.
+This diagram/

+Ellipse.